ClusterM/localtuya_rc/README.md

 ![image](https://github.com/user-attachments/assets/055d5bdd-7f35-4df0-9554-f00791a11b81)

 After calling the service, you will receive a notification which asks you to press the button on your real remote controller.
-When you press the button, the button code will be shown in the notification with some additional instructions.
+Point your remote controller at the IR receiver of your Wi-Fi IR remote emulator and press the button you want to learn.
+If the learning process is successful, you will receive a notification with the button code with some additional instructions.

 ![image](https://github.com/user-attachments/assets/6fdd7928-86cb-4f3c-9c95-8bab40e708d9)

+Please note that this Tuya device is a crappy one (at least my one) and it may require multiple attempts to learn a command.
+Sometimes it may not work at all until you restart the device.
+If you have any issues with learning commands, please try to restart the device and try again.

 ### Send commands